 Actuaries work with uncertainty.
 You’ll learn how to use complex financial and statistical theories to weigh up the risks and estimate the odds of what might happen.
-Just as important, you’ll develop a flair for presenting your findings in simple, easy‑to‑understand language.
-What’s more, early client exposure will broaden your experience.
+Just as important, you’ll develop a flair for presenting your findings in simple, easy‑to‑understand language and gain from early client exposure which will broaden your experience.
 There are two business areas you can choose from – both among the leading actuarial practices in the UK: Actuarial Services and People and Organisation.

-Our People and Organisation teams sit within our Tax practice and you’ll work in either our Pensions team or Reward and Employment team.
+When joining our People and Organisation teams, you’ll also be aligned with our Tax practice, giving you the opportunity to work in either our Pensions team or Reward and Employment team.

 Your training combines on-the-job coaching and formal courses with study for professional qualifications.
 You'll divide your time between working in the office, visiting clients and studying.

-During our five year programme, you’ll study with the Institute and Faculty of Actuaries.
+If you join our Actuarial Services or People and Organisation teams you’ll study with the Institute and Faculty of Actuaries (IFoA).
 Once you’ve completed the exams, you’ll then be fully qualified and a Fellow of the Institute of Actuaries.

 You’ll start working towards this during your induction training and it's a considerable commitment, calling for a great deal of self-discipline and motivation.

 You'll need to have or be on course for a 2.1 degree or above in any subject.
 We determine whether you're on course for a 2.1 based on the grades you achieved in your last completed year of academic study.

 Although we do not look for any specific degree or A Level subjects, please note that the Institute and Faculty of Actuaries (IFoA) offers some guidance to those considering a career as an Actuary: https://www.actuaries.org.uk/membership/types-membership/student-membership.